 The Evolution of the Vehicle Line

 The iconic silhouette we recognise today took decades to perfect.
+Manufacturing has shifted through several hands.
 For many years, the Mann & Overton FX4 was the gold standard.
 It stayed in production from 1958 until 1997.
 These cars defined an era of London transport.

-Manufacturing has shifted.
-LEVC now produces the modern range.
-Since Geely acquired the brand in 2013, production has moved to Coventry.
+Manufacturing has changed hands recently.
+Manganese Bronze Holdings once owned the brand.
+Since Geely acquired the company in 2013, production has moved to Coventry.
+The plant relaunched in 2017 to build the modern range.

 The Engineering of the Knowledge